CS-1400/CS-1400.github.io/_pages/variables.md

 ---

 ## Definition
 Variables are named areas of memory that we can use to store data.
-The Python interpreter sees the variables we create as an **Object**.
+The Python interpreter sees the variables we create as **Objects**.
 All objects have three things: a name, a type, and a value.

 ## Assignment Statements